digitaltrails/vdu_controls/Lux-metering.md

 }
 ```

-This sketch provides a feed of Lux values to a USB tty.
-On a Linux
+This sketch produces a feed of Lux values to the Nano's USB tty
-host, the relevant tty device would typically be `/dev/ttyUSB0`,
+output.
+On a Linux host, the corresponding input tty device
-`/dev/ttyUSB1`, ...
+would typically be `/dev/ttyUSB0`, `/dev/ttyUSB1`, ...

+The permissions on the Linux system may need to be configured to allow
-You may need to configure access-rights to the tty device.
-On many systems
+the desktop user access to the USB tty device.
+On many systems this
-this would mean adding your username to an appropriate group.
-Use the `ls`
+would mean adding the desktop user's username to an appropriate group.
-command to see what user and group owns the device:
+The `ls` command can be used to see what user and group owns the device:

 ```
 % ls -l /dev/ttyUSB0                                                                              1 ↵  10269  08:45:34